antmicro/kenning/docs/source/kenning-api.md

 ## Optimizer

 `kenning.core.optimizer.Optimizer` objects wrap the deep learning compilation process.
-They can perform the optimization of models (operation fusion, quantization) as well.
+They can perform the model optimization (operation fusion, quantization) as well.

 All Optimizer objects should provide methods for compiling models in ONNX format, but they can also provide support for other formats (like Keras .h5 files, or PyTorch .th files).